Invest in a Public or Private REIT? – Highlighting REIT flavors by comparing VNQ, BREIT and Roots

 Vanguard (VNQ)

 VNQ seeks to provide high-income and moderate long-term capital appreciation by tracking the MSCI US Investable Market Real Estate 25/50 Index.
 This index measures the performance of publicly traded equity REITs and other real estate-related investments in the United States.
-Over the last three years, VNQ has returned a mediocre 5.21%, but it did have an impressive 2023, netting customers an 8.51% return.
-This year, VNQ has started the year cold, returning just -4.08% to customers since the beginning of 2024.
+Over the last three years, VNQ has returned -1.53%, but it did have an impressive last 12 months, netting investors an 10.66% return.

-VNQ is made up of a vast portfolio, which makes it relatively safe from going completely down, but its with a 5.21% yield over the last three years and a negative return year to date, you can see the affect of public perception on commercial focused funds.
+VNQ is made up of a vast portfolio, which makes it relatively safe from going completely down, but with its recent performance, you can see the affect of public perception on commercial focused funds.

 Roots